-Marshall House, which opened in 1851, is not only Savannah's oldest purpose-built hotel, but also served as a hospital (and, more often, a morgue) for confederate soliders.
-After the water, those cleaning up the carnage reported finding many body parts.
-What they didn't find, at least not immediately, were the souls of the soldiers who dies.
+Marshall House, which opened in 1851, is not only Savannah's oldest purpose-built hotel, but also served as a hospital (and, more often, a morgue) for Confederate soldiers.
+After the war, those cleaning up the carnage reported finding many body parts.
+What they didn't find, at least not immediately, were the souls of the soldiers who died.
 Those waited until later to appear again.

 Stories of haunting run rampant, to the extent that Marshall House is known as one of the most haunted hotels in the entire country.
 If you're not on the lookout for a run-in with spirits, it's probably best to stay elsewhere, especially since these spirits might possess you to make trips to charming Savannah more often than you otherwise would!